MicrosoftDocs/windows-dev-docs/hub/apps/develop/security/index.md

 description: This article provides an index of development features that are related to security and identity scenarios in Windows apps. ms.topic: overview ms.date: 08/05/2024
-#customer intent: As a Windows developers, I want to learn to use security and identity features available to Windows apps so that I can build more secure apps.
+#customer intent: As a Windows developer, I want to learn to use security and identity features available to Windows apps so that I can build more secure apps.
 ---

 # Security and identity